DeeNeoo/deesLuckyCharms/README.md

 # 8.Change log

-Added:
-1. An improved sitemap for better site structure and navigation.
+#### Added
+###### 1. Sitemap:
+Added a better sitemap to make the website easier to use and navigate.
+###### 2. Page Content:
-2. Added more content on the Contact us and Enquiries page.
+Added more content on the Contact us and Enquiries page.
+This content improves clarity for users seeking assistance or submitting quiries, ensuringbetter communucation and engagement.

-Changed:
+#### Changed
+###### 1. Home page file:
-1. renamed the index_homepage.html to index.html
+Renamed index_homepage.html to index.html to follow the standard namimg conventions.
+###### 2. HeroShot visual:
-2. changed the initial heroShot that I used to a new visual for the homepage.
+Replaced the initial heroShot with a new image to create a more applealing and modern first impression on the homepage.
-3. Fixed the html code, I placed the navigation code in the header section.
+###### 3. HTML structure fixes:
+Moved the navigation code into the <header> section of the HTML.
+This aligns the site with good semantic practices.
+###### 4. <centre> tags
+Removed the <centre> tags used to align the logo and replaced them with CSS-based alignment that allows easier styling and responsiveness.